stacknerd/ioBroker.msghub/docs/modules/MsgArchive.md

 ## Design guidelines / invariants (the important rules)

 - **Append-only log**: archive entries are never edited or removed by `MsgArchive`.
-- **One file per ref**: easy to inspect, avoids huge monolithic logs.
+- **One file per ref + week segment**: easy to inspect, avoids huge monolithic logs.
 - **Best-effort durability**: failures are logged; callers usually do not wait for archive writes.
 - **Optional strict mode**: set `{ throwOnError: true }` to make failures reject (useful in tests/debugging).
 - **Streaming-friendly format**: JSONL is easy to grep, tail, parse line-by-line, and replay.